OUR LADY of PERPETUAL HELP DRAWING by DANIEL MITSUI

 I referenced several 19th century Japanese prints for this drawing, but one in particular was an especially strong influence: Chujo-hime and the Spirit of Her Wicked Stepmother by Yoshitoshi.
 I wanted to be sure not to use as the model for the Blessed Virgin any woman with inappropriate associations, so I searched for prints of women famous for their virtue and chastity.

-Medium: Drawing, color ink on Bristol board with gold leaf
+Medium: Drawing, color ink on translucent washi

-An open-edition giclée print of this drawing is available for $101.
-You may use the button below to pay via PayPal, debit card or credit card.
+Open-edition giclée prints of this drawing are available.
+You may use the buttons below to pay via PayPal, debit card, or credit card.
 Be sure to confirm the shipping address.

 See this page for additional ordering instructions and general information.
 If you want to pay via a check or money order, please e-mail me at firstname.lastname@example.org.